 While we are physically at home, your mind is probably wandering to far-off lands and thrilling destinations.
 When it’s safe to travel again, it will look different.
-New policies and procedures for hotel stays and airport and vehicle travel, designed to protect travelers' health, will be in place.
+New policies and procedures for hotel stays and airport and vehicle travel will be in place, dessigned to protect travelers’ health.
 While these safety measures are new, the essence of travel remains unchanged: It’s a chance to learn about a different culture, discover more about the world and to expand worldviews.
 As we move forward to offer you these small-group travel opportunities with Dickinson, we will continue to work with our partners to carefully follow all the enhanced protective measures.
 We also are providing lenient cancellation policies, so you can book now with the confidence that you will be able to cancel your reservation if travel is not possible leading up to your trip.

 We view our travel program as an extension of the classroom.
 We add substance to each trip by making them intellectually rewarding with a Dickinson expert, providing frequent talks to deepen your appreciation of the destination, and arranging local experts to offer unique opportunities for Dickinson travelers.

 “It was a great group—we had alums from the class of 2013 to the class of 1958—and the daily interactions and discussions were every bit as interesting and fun as the events, the sites and the merrymaking.”

 “I didn't know any of [the other alumni on] the trip, and I will never forget any of them.
 I think the common experience of Dickinson made things comfortable from the start.”

 Imperial Cities & Passion Play: August 2020 CANCELLED